Rye

 Why It Matters for Longevity

-Whole grains including rye are associated with a 17-19% reduction in all-cause mortality in the NIH-AARP Diet and Health Study, which followed over 367,000 participants for 14 years.
+Whole grains including rye are associated with significantly reduced all-cause and cardiovascular mortality in large cohort studies.
 But rye brings something extra beyond generic whole grain benefits.

 How to Use It